-Our products and value-creating solutions offer the customers an opportunity to differentiate their confectionery products to make them preferred by consumers.
+Our products and value-adding solutions offer the customers an opportunity to differentiate their confectionery products to make them preferred by consumers.
 We offer a customized product range under the following brands:

-- Illexao[TM] Cocoa Butter Equivalents or Improvers (CBE/CBI) for chocolate cost reductions or chocolate with added or improved functionality. - Akopol[TM] Cocoa Butter Replacers (CBR) for compounds with cocoa tolerance. - Cebes[TM]/Silko[TM] Cocoa Butter Substitutes (CBS) for compounds with fast meltdown and fast crystallization. - Chocofill[TM]/Deliair[TM] Filling Fats for customized fillings in line with customer needs.
+- TROPICAO[TM] a solution that helps chocolate to maintain a non-bloom appearance as well as its sensory attributes when exposed to temperatures up to 37°C (98.6°F). - Illexao[TM] Cocoa Butter Equivalents or Improvers (CBE/ CBI) for chocolate cost reductions or chocolate with added or improved functionality. - Akopol[TM] Cocoa Butter Replacers (CBR) for compounds with cocoa tolerance. - Cebes[TM]/Silko[TM] Cocoa Butter Substitutes (CBS) for compounds with fast meltdown and fast crystallization. - Chocofill[TM]/Deliair[TM] Filling Fats for customized fillings in line with customer needs.

-A typical chocolate filling contains 30 percent filling fat, which plays a key role in securing a good chocolate experience in terms of stability, melting properties, texture, flavour release and health profile.
+A typical chocolate filling contains 30 percent fat, which plays a key role in securing a good chocolate experience in terms of stability, melting properties, texture, flavor release and health profile.
 Additional benefits of our product range include improved mouthfeel and prolonged bloom stability for a longer shelf life.
 Efficient barrier fats allow the inclusion of, for example, nuts in a filling.